Lamb of God (band): Second Lamb of God hiatus and Burn the Priest cover album (2017–2018)

-Departure of Chris Adler, self-titled album, and Omens (2019–present)
+Departure of Chris Adler, self-titled album, and Omens (2019–2023)

-In June 2019, on the topic of Chris Adler returning to the band on a touring basis, Randy Blythe stated during an interview with WSOU that he had no comment and that "it's hard to see what's going to happen with Chris Adler."
-On July 19, 2019, the band released a statement informing that they had indeed parted ways with Chris Adler, with Winds of Plague and former Prong drummer Art Cruz being named the new drummer of Lamb of God.
+In 2017, Chris Adler was involved in a motorcycle accident that shattered his collarbone and right shoulder.
+While Adler had largely recovered to rejoin Lamb of God in time for its summer 2018 tour with Slayer, further complications from the injuries forced him to take a leave of absence from the band in July.
+Winds of Plague and former Prong drummer Art Cruz was brought in to replace Adler for the remainder of the tour.
+For several months, Adler's future with the band was uncertain, with Blythe stating in a June 2019 interview that "it's hard to see what's going to happen with [him]."
+On July 19, 2019, the band released a statement declaring that they parted ways with Adler, with Cruz becoming his permanent replacement.
 They additionally stated that they had begun pre-production on their forthcoming 10th album.
-On October 23, 2019, Chris Adler released his own statement about his departure from Lamb of God revealing that he "did not make the decision to leave my life’s work" and he "is unwilling to paint by numbers".
+On October 23, 2019, Adler released his own statement about his departure from Lamb of God revealing that he "did not make the decision to leave my life’s work" and he "is unwilling to paint by numbers".

-On February 5, 2020, the band released "Checkmate" as the debut single from their self-titled album, Lamb of God, which marks the first song to feature new drummer Art Cruz.
+On February 5, 2020, the band released "Checkmate" as the debut single from their self-titled album, Lamb of God, which marks the first song to feature Cruz.
 The album was initially planned to be released on May 8, but was postponed to June 19, 2020 due to the coronavirus pandemic.
-Lamb of God toured in support of the album, including a co-headlining US trek with Megadeth in the summer and fall of 2021, and will tour Europe with Kreator, Thy Art Is Murder and Gatecreeper in late 2022.
+Lamb of God toured in support of the album, including a co-headlining US trek with Megadeth in the summer and fall of 2021.

 In a September 2020 interview with Australia's Subculture Entertainment, Lamb of God guitarist Mark Morton was asked how he was spending his coronavirus downtime.
 He responded, "Writing and recording and creating new music is my favorite part out of all the things we get to do.
 There's a lot of elements, a lot of components about being in a band like Lamb of God.
 Performing and touring is one of them.
 Writing and recording is another one of them.
 The writing and recording part is far and away my favorite part of what we get to do.
 And so I have been doing some writing.
 I've been writing some stuff for Lamb of God, some stuff for other people, some stuff for my own solo project, so there's a lot of new music jumping out of me right now."

 On February 4, 2021, the band released a song called "Ghost Shaped People" off the upcoming deluxe version of their 2020 self-titled album.
 The reissue of the album was released on March 26, 2021.
 On April 1, 2022, the band released a cover of Megadeth's "Wake Up Dead" (1986).
 The cover also features Megadeth.
 For select dates throughout 2022, Phil Demmel filled in for both Willie Adler on guitar and John Campbell on bass.

-The band's ninth studio album, Omens, was released on October 7 2022.
-The band will support the album with a North American tour with Killswitch Engage.
-On June 10, 2022, the band released the lead single from Omens titled "Nevermore".